 Acting as the eyes and ears, an intervenor provides complete information about the environment to a person who is deafblind and who is unable to attain this information for him or herself because of dual sensory loss.
-Through various modes of communication, intervenors provide opportunities for people who are deafblind to gain independence, pursue goals, have control over their lives and interact with the environment.
+Through various modes of communication, intervenors provide opportunities for people who are deafblind to gain independence, pursue goals, have control over their lives and interact with their environment.

 Each semester, up to four students from the program complete their field placement at CHKC, usually two at the Rotary Cheshire Apartments and two at the Training Centre.

-This semester, the Training Centre is fortunate to have Susan and Deza as our dedicated second year placement students.
+This semester, the Training Centre is fortunate to have Susan and Deza as our dedicated second-year placement students.

 Deza is a natural fit within the deafblind community.
 As she says, “I grew up with deaf parents.
 My whole life’s been spent advocating for them.
 When I was deciding on a career, I knew that I could use my ASL skills.
-After some reasearch I found the George Brown intervenor program, and then everything fell into place.”
+After some research I found the George Brown intervenor program, and then everything fell into place.”